crispinalan/talkcalendar/README.md

 ![](talk-options.png)

-Adjust the talk speaking rate and word gap setting to alter the delivery of the speech for best results.
+Speech audio is adjusted using the talk speaking rate and word gap settings.

 ### Talk